 Each investment pool provides competitive rates of return while offering next day withdrawals.
 Because of the funds being heavily invested in U.S. obligations, the portfolio holdings provide a strong protection against loss.
 In our opinion, the pools provide a prudent avenue to invest excess funds for two reasons.
-They have the ability to initiate and monitor transactions and balances electronically, and the pools are required to disclose available market trends and investment information allowing us to monitor the market and their management's investment decisions and activities.
+1) They have the ability to initiate and monitor transactions and balances electronically, and 2) the pools are required to disclose available market trends and investment information allowing us to monitor the market and their management's investment decisions and activities.

-In addition to the investment pools, SISD also maintains checking with our depository bank - Prosperity Bank.
-These accounts earn monthly interest based on the money market rate at the bank, not to earn less than 1 percent less FDIC Insurance fees.
+In addition to the investment pools, SISD also maintains checking accounts with our depository bank - Prosperity Bank.
+These accounts earn monthly interest based on the money market rate at the bank, not to earn less than 1 percent less FDiC insurance fees.
 Prosperity provides collateralization in an amount that is equal to funds anticipated to be on deposit from day to day.

-Management feels our investments have met district objectives and met all requirements of the Public Funds Investment Act.
-We have diversified the portfolio over the 2011-2012 fiscal year while keeping competitive interest rates and keeping majority of funds liquid to meet cash flow demands.
+Management feels that SISD's investments have met district objectives and met all requirements of the Public Funds investment Act.
+The portfolio is diversified to protect assets while seeking competitive interest rates and keeping the majority of funds liquid to meet cash flow demands.
 No changes to the CDA (LOCAL) policy are recommended at this time.